10 Machine-to-Free-Weight Swaps to Improve Your Strength Gains

 How to Get Started With Weightlifting

-MACHINE: OVERHEAD PRESS MACHINE.
-FREE-WEIGHT VERSION: OVERHEAD DUMBBELL PRESS
+REPLACE OVERHEAD PRESS MACHINE WITH OVERHEAD DUMBBELL PRESS

 Using dumbbells instead of a machine allows you to naturally work with the entire range of motion of your shoulders, says Jessica Smith, certified personal trainer and creator of the “The Best Weight Loss Workouts” DVDs.
 “The machine makes you work in a specific track that may not be best for your shoulders or specific limitations.”
 Plus, if done standing, overhead dumbbell presses also work the core and keep the entire body engaged (as compared with a seated press machine), which means you’re working more muscles and burning more calories for the same exercise.
 HOW TO DO THEM: Stand with feet hip-width apart, abs braced tight and shoulders stacked over hips.
 Extend arms overhead and control the weight as you lower back to starting position without arching backward.
 Repeat for 12 to 15 reps.